silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 Controllers respond by default to an `index` method.
 You don't need to define this method (as it's assumed) but you can override the `index()` response to provide custom data back to the [Template and Views](../templates).

-[notice]
+> [!WARNING]
-It is standard in Silverstripe CMS for your controller actions to be `lowercasewithnospaces` [/notice]
+> It is standard in Silverstripe CMS for your controller actions to be `lowercasewithnospaces`

 Action methods can return one of four main things: